CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

    ./installCEINMS.ps1

-This will activate the PowerShell script and start installing CEINMS-RT.
+This will activate the PowerShell script.
+As a first step all CEINMS-RT dependencies will be installed.
 You can keep track of any errors that may occur during the installation process.
 Frequently encountered error messages and their corresponding fixes are listed in the :ref:`Troubleshooting <Trouble ref>` section.